Hiking Varmland is an Essential Way to Experience Sweden

 Fun Facts about Värmland:

-• Sweden’s longest river Klarälven, runs in the middle of this province.
-It streams into one of Europe’s largest lakes, Vänern (which lies near Karlstad, a city).
+• The longest river in Sweden, the Klaralven, flows through the middle of this province.
+It flows into Vanern, one of Europe’s biggest lakes, which is close to the city of Karlstad.

-• Lake Vänern has 22,000 islands in it and it feels more like a sea than a lake.
+• This lake has 22,000 islands that make it feel more like the sea than a lake.

 Hiking Varmland, a Province in Sweden